whaynes/STCW23/jekyll/_assessments/OICEW-5-2A.md

 <tr><td>

 {% capture behavior %}
-{% do Line up, lineup %} and {% do Start, start %} the diesel fuel oil system
+{% do lineup, Line up %} and {% do start, Start %} the diesel fuel oil system
 {% endcapture %}
 {{ behavior | markdownify }}